This is my first didactic 8bit – Z80 based computer.

 The schematic is the same of the Searle’s website except I’ve modified the clock source and the init.asm code that drive the 68B50 ACIA.

 I’m using a 1.8432Mhz crystal oscillator at first for cpu and ACIA then switched to drive the cpu via a 10.240Mhz crystal oscillator.
-The 1.8432Mhz crystall just drive the ACIA.
+The 1.8432Mhz crystall only drive the ACIA… setting the divider byte to 16 generates 115200bps.

 I’ve benchmarked it’s performance via the Mandelbrot generator provided by the RC2014 project.